Expand Your Global Influence with a Public Policy Degree in Middle East Studies!

 As a Christian university, we strive to provide you with a solid biblical foundation through every one of your courses.
 Each of your courses is taught from a biblical worldview, allowing you to investigate the Christian approach to situations you may face in the world of public policy in the middle east.

 Highlights of Our Online Master of Public Policy

-- The MA in Public Policy – Middle East Affairs Online degree is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+- Liberty University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 - Download and review the Degree Completion Plan.